-- Recognise and respond to the indicators - Recognise it may be taking place, even if not reported - Understand their role in preventing and responding where a child is at risk - Understand the importance of challenging inappropriate behaviours to ensure a safe environment and not to normalise abuse - Recognise it can take place inside and outside of school and/or online
+- Recognise and respond to the indicators - Recognise it may be taking place, even if not reported - Understand their role in preventing and responding where a child is at risk - Understand the importance of challenging inappropriate behaviours to ensure a safe environment and not to normalise abuse - Recognise it can take place inside and outside of Setting both online and offline. - There are also occasions when pupils accuse peers, or other children, of physically or sexually abusing them.
+In all instances, all allegations should be brought to the attention of the DSL immediately.
+(Child protection Policy)